Are Bamboo Viscose Pajamas Actually Non-Toxic?

 Is the final garment safe for the baby?

-This is the crucial distinction: while the manufacturing is highly toxic, the final fabric is generally safe for your baby to wear.
-The harsh chemicals used to melt the bamboo do not remain in the finished thread in meaningful quantities.
+The finished bamboo viscose garment is generally safe for your baby to wear, and that is the crucial distinction: while the manufacturing is highly toxic, the harsh chemicals used to melt the bamboo (the same Carbon Disulfide that CDC's NIOSH flags for rayon workers) do not remain in the finished thread in meaningful quantities.

 • The final fabric does not typically hold the toxic solvents.